BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-actors-v2.html %}

 Here we are studying the influence of the cast on a movie's success, specifically exploring whether the number of renowned actors correlates with heightened success in a film.
+Famous actors can draw audiences based on their star power, fan following, and perceived acting skills.
+A well-known cast can enhance a film's marketability and contribute to its initial box office performance.

 Our findings suggest a positive association between the presence of famous actors and increased movie success.
+The number of famous actors and their chemistry on screen can also affect the film's appeal.
+Ensemble casts may attract a diverse audience, especially if each actor has a substantial fan base.
 This observation is interesting as renowned actors may serve as confounding variables, potentially impacting the relationship between our movie title and its success.

 It will be important to consider this confounding factor for future studies.
 Our upcoming investigations will extend beyond to explore additional factors, including the movie production studio, the director influence, and the budget.

 We would like to know whether the fact that a movie was producted by a famous studio influences the success of a movie.
 The influence of a famous studio on the success of a movie is a multifaceted topic that involves various aspects of the film industry : brand recognition, financial backing, marketing, promotion, distribution and industrial networks...
+The reputation and track record of the movie production company can influence audience expectations.
+Established production companies with a history of successful films may attract more attention and generate anticipation for their projects.
 NBCUniversal, Paramount Pictures Corporation, Warner Bros Entertainment, Walt Disney Studios, Sony Pictures, RKO Pictures, United Artists, Metro-Goldwyn-Mayer, 20th Century Fox are the studios considered as the best studios today and also as the best ones over the last century.

 {% include confounder-studios.html %}

 We explored the impact of renowned film directors on movie success : this analysis aims to uncover insights into how distinguished directors contribute to the success of the films they helm.
+Director's reputation and fame can significantly influence a film's success.
+Directors known for their artistic vision, storytelling prowess, or box office track record may attract audiences who have come to associate quality with their work.
 We selected a list of the top 50 influential directors (found on https://thecinemaarchives.com/2020/08/17/the-250-best-directors-of-all-time/) and analyse the influence on the success of the movies helmed by those directors.

 {% include confounder-directors.html %}